JavOrraca/dungeons-and-dragons/content/map.md

 ## Where are we now?

-A cave mouth entered at in the dead of night.
-Light from the Full moon bounces off the small stream, illuminating the entry way...
-The cleric's darkvision was taken for granted for too long...
+A cave mouth entered in the dead of night...
+Moonlight bounces off a small stream illuminating the entry...
+The cleric's darkvision was not taken for granted, _not tonight..._

 ![](/img/Map_Cragmaw_Hideout.png)